mrWheel/KIM_TapeDevice/papertapeConverter/README.md

 # ptp2hex

-This program reads a (MOS) Papertape format file and generates a ".hex" file that can be used by the kimSolidStateTapeRecorder to send to the (micro) KIM.
+This program reads a (MOS) Papertape format file and generates a ".hex" file that can be used by the kimSSTapeRecorder to send to the (micro) KIM.

 Example:
   PaperTape file: